Youth Volunteering

 - Kids who volunteer meet people from different backgrounds and make new friends.
 These activities enhance children’s emotional development, fostering socializing and communication.

-- Volunteering puts in practice what Mahatma Gandhi said was to “Be the change they wish to see in the world.”
+- Volunteering puts into practice what Mahatma Gandhi said was to “Be the change they wish to see in the world.”

 Listen to these YouTube videos from Mitchell and Claire.